In 2026, your website is judged twice, and only one judge is human

 Content Development

 Copy, headlines, and calls to action written with clarity, SEO intent, and conversion goals in mind.
+In 2026 this also means writing for extraction: answering the core question in the opening lines, using clear headings, and structuring FAQs so AI answer engines can lift and cite them.
 Content and design must be developed together, not in sequence.

 Development